Bravo Family Foundation

-The Bravo Family Foundation is an American 501(c)(3) nonprofit organization whose mission is "to promote the basic principles of social justice in Puerto Rico."
+The Bravo Family Foundation is an American 501(c)(3) nonprofit organization whose mission is "to promote the basic principles of social justice in Puerto Rico".
 The organization was established in 2017 by Thoma Bravo founder Orlando Bravo in the wake of Hurricane Maria, the worst natural disaster in recorded history to affect Puerto Rico.
 Following the foundation's initial involvement in hurricane relief, it has continued to provide long-term education and entrepreneurship programs for young adults in Puerto Rico, as well as healthcare initiatives and early childhood education programs.
 The foundation also provides grants to entrepreneurs in Puerto Rico and has $37 million in assets, of which $1,040,193 had been disbursed as of 2020.

 History

 In September 2017, Hurricane Maria, a Category 5 hurricane, caused catastrophic damage to the northeastern Caribbean, killing an estimated 2,975 in Puerto Rico and causing approximately $90 billion in damage.
 In response to news of the lack of supplies in many Puerto Rican communities as a result of the hurricane, combined with the local government's professed inability to help, Thoma Bravo founder and Puerto Rico native Orlando Bravo used his personal resources to bring supplies to the island.
 Bravo used means such as a chartered cargo plane and two large container ships to transport over 600,000 pounds of supplies to Puerto Rico.
 The supply-chain solution established by the foundation helped bring humanitarian aid to the west coast of Puerto Rico.

 Later that month, Bravo formed the Bravo Family Foundation and pledged $10 million to hurricane recovery efforts through a program called "Podemos Puerto Rico" ("We Can Puerto Rico").

 In the years following Hurricane Maria, the foundation launched long-term programs focused on strengthening underserved communities in Puerto Rico by providing opportunities for young people and entrepreneurs, including the Exceptional Community Leaders program, the Rising Entrepreneurs Program and the Puerto Rico Digital Education Access Initiative.

 The Bravo Family Foundation made a quarter of a million donation to help victims of the Surfside condominium building collapse, a tragic event that occurred on June 24, 2021, in Surfside, Florida.
+In 2022, the foundation pledged support for communities in Puerto Rico affected by Hurricane Fiona.